ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;     This lesson explains what data is, how it differs from information and knowledge,

-&nbsp;     and why data should be treated as an imperfect record of reality.
+&nbsp;     and why data should be treated as a limited record rather than perfect truth.

 &nbsp;   </p>